 Épicerie Madame is an excellent gourmet shop to find gifts.
 Everything is in tins, bottles, or pretty ceramic jars; get your artisan moutarde, black truffles, French gin, Nougat Blanc, homemade apricot confiture, and whole spices here.
 This is a gourmet Aladdin’s Cave!

-When you see the tantalizing goodies on offer at Abel L’ Épicerie, you will wonder yet again how the French can maintain their famously good figures.
+When you see the tantalizing goodies at Abel L’ Épicerie, you will wonder how the French can maintain their famously good figures.
 The French Paradox, indeed.
 Everything, but we mean everything, looks utterly delicious.
-Find an unbelievably wide selection of freshly made terrines, gourmet charcuterie, sauces, patés, wines so much deliciousness in one place!
+Find an unbelievably wide selection of freshly made terrines, gourmet charcuterie, sauces, patés, and wines with so much deliciousness in one place!
 The same owners also have a fabulous Bouchon (the oldest in Lyon) and picture-postcard Bistro.

 France is world-famous for its spectacular food markets, and Lyon is no exception, with some of the best gourmet markets in Europe.
 The most famous of them is the mythical Halles de Lyon Paul Bocuse, an indoor market founded in 1859 as the Place des Cordeliers.
 Over the years, the market expanded and improved to unprecedented levels of quality and excellence.
 In 2004, the market was renamed after the “Pope of French Gastronomy,” Paul Bocuse.
 Today the market houses 56 traders, including fishmongers, cheesemongers, market gardeners, butchers, bakers, chocolate makers, pastry chefs, delicatessens, wine merchants, and restaurateurs.
 This is a food Mecca, period.

 Marché Saint-Antoine is a terrific outdoor market located on the Quai Saint Antoine, alongside the river Saone.
-This “Quai” named after the hospital founded here in 1245 by the Antonines (an order dedicated to St Anthony), and a market has traditionally been held here for centuries.
+This “Quai” is named after the hospital founded in 1245 by the Antonines (an order dedicated to St Anthony) and a traditionally held market for centuries.
 It stretches along the river and has excellent views of Vieux-Lyon.
 Pick up fresh flowers, colorful fruit and veg, pastries, artisan cheese, charcuterie, wine, deli cuts, and much more.
-Locals adore this market for the larger than life characters who trade here.
+Locals adore this market for the larger-than-life characters who trade here.
 Half of the experience is the chat!

-La Croix-Rousse market is another treasure and one of the busiest farmer’s markets in Lyon.
+La Croix-Rousse market is another treasure and one of Lyon’s busiest farmer’s markets.
 Located on the Boulevard de la Croix Rousse in Unesco heritage Lyon’s heart, there are over 100 traders here, and there is precious little you won’t find here.
-The range of fruits, veggies, and flowers is such a pleasure to see, a colorful kaleidoscope and always artfully presented.
+The range of fruits, veggies, and flowers is such a pleasure to see, a colorful kaleidoscope, and always artfully presented.

 Marché Augagneur is a much smaller market, a bit less “flash/fancy” and more authentic.
 Get the freshest produce from the farmers (most of it organic) at the best price here, and enjoy the views across the river of the majestic Grand Hôtel-Dieu.
-Food trucks tend to come here as well, and it has a real neighborhood vibe.
+Food trucks also tend to come here, and it has a real neighborhood vibe.